skynav/ttt/README.md

  * Error if loop in sequence of chained style references.
 (8.4.1.3)
  * Error if region attribute IDREF does not reference a region element.
 (9.2.1)
  * Error if ttp:clockMode is smpte, ttp:markerMode is discontinuous, and an otherwise well-formed dur attribute is specified.
 (10.2.3)
+ * Error if time expression expressed as clock-time and minutes are greater than 59 (10.3.1)
+ * Error if time expression expressed as clock-time and seconds (including fractional part) are greater than 60 (10.3.1)
+ * Error if time expression expressed as clock-time and frames are not less than frame rate.
+(10.3.1)
+ * Error if time expression expressed as clock-time and sub-frames are not less than sub-frame rate.
+(10.3.1)
+ * Error if time expression uses frame component or `f` metric when tts:timeBase is clock.
+(10.3.1)

 ## Verification Model